apl. Prof. Dr. Ulrich Franke

 International Theory

-Journal of International Organizations Studies
+Journal of International Organisations Studies

 Millennium: Journal of International Studies